GovTechSG/govtech-free-access/implementation.md

 ## How will this pilot work?

-This pilot will run for one year and target specific roles within GovTech.
+- This pilot will run from Dec 2024 to Mar 2026.

-During this period, we will closely monitor tool usage and report findings to the GovTech management to ensure the initiative’s success and optimise costs.
-If certain tools remain inactive, we’ll evaluate and adjust by disabling unused subscriptions to maintain cost efficiency.
+- Eligible users will be transferred from existing subscriptions into a central account.

+- During this period, the project team will monitor outcomes and gather insights from both existing and new users of the centrally-managed tools.

+The success of the pilot will encourage the team to expand coverage to other relevant roles and teams.

 <!-- ![implem](/assets/implementation.png) -->

 ## What do you need to do?

-**No action is required.** If you're eligible for this initiative, access will be provided **automatically**.
+If you're **eligible**, you will **automatically** be granted access to the centrally-funded tools.

+**What actions can you take?**

+- You can check your eligiblity for the initiative.
 Refer to [Eligible Roles and Tools](/eligibility.md) for more information on eligibility.

-If something unexpected happens, please reach out to us via Slack at the [**#feedback-product-development-tools**](https://govtech.enterprise.slack.com/archives/C07UF60HY9Y) channel.
-We expect the change to be transparent to all and you will continue to have access to your SGTS tools (GitLab, Jira, and Confluence).
+- If you have questions or suggestions, you can join the   [#feedback-product-development-tools](https://govtech.enterprise.slack.com/archives/C07UF60HY9Y) Slack channel to share your feedback.

 ## What is the impact to the subscription?